MicrosoftDocs/customer-voice/cv-docs/create-branching-rule.md

 ---
 title: "Create a branching rule for a survey | MicrosoftDocs"
-description: "Instructions for creating a branching rule for a survey with Dynamics 365 Customer Voice" ms.date: 07/29/2020 ms.service: dynamics-365-customervoice ms.topic: article
+description: "Branching rules allow you to customize the flow of your survey.
+This topic explains how to create branching rules for a survey with Dynamics 365 Customer Voice." ms.date: 07/29/2020 ms.service: dynamics-365-customervoice ms.topic: article